meonkeys/shb/src/book.md

 I wrote this in 2023.

+And, listen: even blessed cave-dwellers like us should give self-hosting a shot!
+We got this!

 ## Where?

 Seattle.

 ## Hey now.

-Admittedly, those last few exist so I could cover all [5 Ws](https://wikipedia.org/wiki/Five_Ws).
+Admittedly, those last few sections exist [so I could cover all 5 Ws](https://wikipedia.org/wiki/Five_Ws) and include the caveman gimmick.

 ## A note on FOSS